-WALDO COUNTY'S LARGEST EMPLOYERS
+Waldo County'

 Employment Range Location

 1 ATHENAHEALTH 500-1000 Belfast

 2 WALDO COUNTY GENERAL HOSPITAL 500-1000 Belfast

 3 BANK OF AMERICA 500-1000 Belfast

 4 UNITY COLLEGE 1 to 500 Unity

-5 ONPROCESS TECHNOLOGY 1 to 500 Belfast
+5 MATHEWS BROTHERS CO 1 to 500 Belfast

-6 HANNAFORD BROTHERS 1 to 500 Belfast
+6 MARINE HARVEST USA LLC 1 to 500 Belfast

-7 MAINE HARVEST USA 1 to 500 Belfast
+7 HANNAFORD 1 to 500 Belfast

-8 MATTHEWS BROTHERS 1 to 500 Belfast
+8 WALDO COMMUNITY ACTION PARTNERS 1 to 500 Belfast

-9 WALDO COMMUNITY ACTION PARTNERS 1 to 500 Belfast
+9 PRIDE MANUFACTURING 1 to 500 Belfast

-10 PRIDE MANUFACTURING 1 to 500 Burnham
+10 SWEETSER 1 to 500 Burnham

-Source: Ma ine Department of Labor, based on average employment 2 nd q uarter 2018
+Source: Main e Department of Labor, based on average employment 1 quarter 2020

 The county's large employers provide jobs, wages, and benefits to thousands of residents, and are critical to the region's economy.
 Smaller businesses play an important role as well.
 The chart below provides a snapshot of employment by firm size in March 2016.
 At that time, firms with zero to four workers collectively employed nearly 1,000 people while firms with 500 or more workers employed over 2,000.
+Recently, our 4th largest Employer, Unit College noted they will be moving fully to a remote learning environment.
+The total impacts locally and to Waldo County have not yet been actualized but is a concern that local jobs will be impacted.